habi/EAWAG-manuscript/manuscript.md

 --->

 Depending on the size of the specimen we set the X-ray source voltage to 50--80 kV and---depending on the voltage---to a current between 107 and 200 μA.
-Also depending on the size of the fishes, the X-ray spectrum was filtered either by an aluminum filter of varying thickness (either 0.25, 0.5 or 1 mm) before digitization to projection images or recorded in an unfiltered way.
+The X-ray spectrum was filtered either by an aluminum filter of varying thickness (either 0.25, 0.5 or 1 mm for increasing specimen size) before digitization to projection images or recorded in an unfiltered way (for smaller specimen).
 In total we recorded 9.5 TB of projection images (`TIFF` and `*.iif` files, where the `*.iif` files are for the so-called alignment scans).

 All the recorded projection images were subsequently reconstructed into virtual 3D stacks of axial `PNG` images spanning the regions of interest of each fish.